thijmen38/Earthy-Group2/docs/design.md

 ---

 ## 2_Forming
-introduction explaining the configuring phase and its goals.(from course brief)*Anagha*
+introduction explaining the configuring phase and its goals.(from course brief)*beza*

 ### Spacial configuration